raydot/JavaScript30/readme.md

 Should be called "Functional Programming Day 1."
 Wes takes us through exercises that require filter, map, sort and reduce to complete.
 Also a clever use of `document.querySelector()` and `document.querySelectorAll()` to rip data from a Wikipedia page.
 And how have I gone this long without knowing about `console.table()` ???

+## 05 Flex Panel Gallery

+Gentle reminder: YOUR FLEX SKILLS ARE WEAK!

+## 06 Type Ahead

+Rip a large piece of geography data into a searchble table with population added.
+Kind of a combo of several things we've done so far.

+## 07 Array Cardio Day 2

+Well, I did all of these without watching the video, so good for me.
+I did not know the part about splicing (not slicing) an array back together with the spread operator, that was truly a pro tip.

 --
 ![](https://javascript30.com/images/JS3-social-share.png)